E

 • Continued to publish climate-related financial information

-Reducing general waste (non-recyclable) by 3% compared with 2018 Increased output in 2022 by 15% compared to 2018 Reducing general domestic waste (non-recyclable) in relation to 2018
+Reducing non-recyclable general waste in ground operations by 5% compared to 2018 Due to the retrofit project in maintenance area, the general waste increased by 33% compared to 2018 Reducing non-recyclable general waste in ground operations compared to 2018

-Increasing industrial waste recycling ratio to 41% Industrial waste recycling ratio reached 70% in 2022 Industrial waste recycling ratio
+Increasing industrial waste recycling ratio to 43% Industrial waste recycling ratio reached 58% in 2023 Increasing industrial waste recycling ratio to

-Reducing water consumption from ground operations by 2.2% compared to 2018
+Reducing tap water withdrawl by 5% compared to 2018

 • Implemented equipment updates, pipeline inspections, and employee education